ghaiklor/data-2-hash/README.md

 # data-2-hash [![Build Status](https://travis-ci.org/ghaiklor/data-2-hash.svg)](https://travis-ci.org/ghaiklor/data-2-hash)

-Collection of hashing functions for NodeJS and any data
+Collection of hashing functions for any data

 ## Getting Started

-Install last version of `data-2-hash` by executing
+Install last version of `data-2-hash` by executing:

 ```shell
 npm install data-2-hash # Local
 npm install -g data-2-hash # Global (will be available CLI)
 ```

-You can require `data-2-hash` in your NodeJS project and use it like this
+You can require `data-2-hash` in your NodeJS project and use it.

 ```javascript
 var d2h = require('data-2-hash');